 Laneways Rehabilitation and Ergonomics is an innovative healthcare business inspired by the distinctive character of Melbourne’s laneways.
 Just as each laneway tells a unique story, we believe every individual’s health journey is deeply personal and deserving of tailored care.

-Founded by Nadia Walton, a physiotherapist with a profound and extensive commitment to advancing care for those living with obesity and ergonomic health, Laneways is dedicated to fostering environments where everyone, especially individuals in larger bodies, can thrive.
+Founded by Nadia Walton, a physiotherapist with a profound and extensive commitment to advancing care for those living in larger bodies and ergonomic health, Laneways is dedicated to fostering environments where everyone, especially individuals in larger bodies, can thrive.

 Our services are designed not only to improve health outcomes but also to enhance the quality of life for individuals in larger bodies, guided by their personal goals and choices.